 For your warehouse to run smoothly, optimization is key.
-The goal is to have happy end customers who get their order on time, as well as happy employees who have everything they need to do their job efficiently and safely.
-Achieve this goal and you’ll be well on your way to an even bigger one: a successful and profitable small business!
-So, where do you start?
+The goal is to have happy customers who get their orders on time and content employees who have everything they need to do their job efficiently and safely.
+Achieve this goal, and you’ll be well on your way to success, but where do you start?

-From storing and packaging to picking and shipping, and everything in between, each aspect of your warehouse operations should be optimized to reduce unnecessary efforts, errors, and of course, costs.
-Follow these warehouse optimization tips to ensure your small business and its warehouse are running like a well-oiled machine.
+From storing and packaging to picking and shipping and everything in between, each aspect of your warehouse operations should be optimized to reduce unnecessary efforts, errors, and costs.
+Follow these warehouse optimization tips to ensure your small business runs like a machine.

-Think about the steps it takes to get your product off the shelf and out the door and make sure your floor plan allows each step to flow smoothly from one to the next.
-This will ensure less time is wasted and a faster turnaround is achieved.
+Think about the steps to get your product off the shelf and out the door, and make sure your floor plan allows each stage to flow smoothly from one to the next.
+This will ensure less time is wasted, and a faster turnaround is achieved.

 This is a biggie, though it’s often underestimated.
 Remember, the front of the house is only as efficient as the back, and that means you need to manage inventory and organize storage to make picking and packaging as quick and easy as possible.